veeso/termscp/docs/man.md

 ## Usage ❓

-TermSCP can be started with the following options:
+termscp can be started with the following options:

 `termscp [options]... [protocol://user@address:port:wrkdir] [local-wrkdir]`